Effective as of 14 March 2022

 Opt-out process for iOS-based mobile devices:

-Please note that opting out via your browser on your desktop computer will not limit the collection of information on your mobile device(s) or OTT system(s), and opting out on your mobile device(s) or OTT system(s) will not limit the collection of information through your computer’s internet browser.
+Please note that opting out via your browser on your desktop computer will not limit the collection of information on your mobile device(s) or CTV system(s), and opting out on your mobile device(s) or CTV system(s) will not limit the collection of information through your computer’s internet browser.
 Opting out limits the collection of data but does not eliminate such data collection completely.
-Some information may still be collected about your browsing of websites, and use of mobile applications or OTT systems, after you limit tracking on such browsers, devices or systems.
+Some information may still be collected about your browsing of websites, and use of mobile applications or CTV systems, after you limit tracking on such browsers, devices or systems.